danieldiamond/gitlab-analytics/.gitlab/issue_templates/analyst_onboarding.md

 - [ ] [Data Model inside Zuora](https://knowledgecenter.zuora.com/BB_Introducing_Z_Business/D_Zuora_Business_Objects_Relationship).
 - [ ] [Definitions of Objects](https://knowledgecenter.zuora.com/CD_Reporting/D_Data_Sources_and_Exports/AB_Data_Source_Availability).
 - [ ] [Zuora Subscription Data Management](https://about.gitlab.com/handbook/finance/accounting/#zuora-subscription-data-management).
-- [ ] For access to Zuora, you will need to create an [Access Request](https://gitlab.com/gitlab-com/access-requests/issues/new?issuable_template=New%20Access%20Request).
+- [ ] For access to Zuora, your manager will need to create an [Access Request](https://gitlab.com/gitlab-com/access-requests/issues/new?issuable_template=New%20Access%20Request).
+Please confirm with your manager that this has been done.

 ### Metrics and Methods
 - [ ] Read through [SaaS Metrics 2.0](http://www.forentrepreneurs.com/saas-metrics-2/) to get a good understanding of general SaaS metrics.